-Extra luxury would be some fancy controller that can completely automate the process of re-wrapping, but face it: unless you're a masochist, you'll only be doing this a few times and then decide to never buy filament from that brand again, and eventually you'll settle for a brand that has properly wrapped spools.
+Extra luxury would be some fancy controller that can completely automate the process of re-wrapping, but face it: unless you're a masochist, you'll only be doing this a few times and then decide to never buy filament from that brand again.
+Eventually you'll settle for a brand that has properly wrapped spools.
 For a hobbyist like me, spending inordinate amounts of time and work on a fancy spool re-wrapper machine would be quite a bit of a display of poor judgment.

 Hence I grabbed the nearest objects I could find that approximated this ideal setup, and those proved to be:

 Yes, it looks ridiculous but it only took me 5 minutes to set up and does the job just fine.
 Of course it was me who had to do this job, and it was boring.
 It took 90 minutes, which means that when considering normal wages, this re-wrapped spool became more expensive than the most expensive spool I have ever bought.

 The duct tape was used to add friction to the wooden bar.
 Next to being a support for the spray can axle, the shoes came in handy during breaks to clamp the half-wrapped spool because when left alone it would tend to spontaneously unwrap, which has been proven to be a Bad Thing™ in the start of this article.
 The filament filter served as the guide device and also helped to add some extra friction which I could control by turning it and changing the angle between incoming and outgoing filament.